polifonia-project/stories/William: Curator Europeana/William#1EuropeanFolkMusic.md

 CQ6: Under which titles is this song known? (multi-language)

+CQ7: What are the relations between the relevant countries, compositions, composers and performers in the various collections?

-CQ7: Providing a visualisation of relations between the relevant countries, compositions, composers and performers in the various collections and their changes over time
+CQ8: How have the relations between the relevant countries, compositions, composers and performers in the various collections changed over time?

-CQ8: Provide overviews of the occurrences of search results across certain time periods or genres.
+CQ9: How many search results are there per time period?

+CQ10: How many search results are there per genre?

-CQ9: What is the relevant metadata for music collections and what do the different fields mean?
+CQ11: What is the relevant metadata for music collections and what do the different fields mean?

-CQ10: Inspect the degree to which metadata fields have been filled across the collections, see trends and gaps?
+CQ11: Inspect the degree to which metadata fields have been filled across the collections, see trends and gaps?